d12frosted/elpa-mirror/stable-melpa/modus-themes-readme.txt

 The Modus themes conform with the highest standard for color-contrast accessibility between background and foreground values (WCAG AAA).
-This file contains all customisation options, helper functions, interactive commands, and face specifications.
+This file contains all customization options, helper functions, interactive commands, and face specifications.
 Please refer to the official Info manual for further documentation (distributed with the themes, or available at: <https://protesilaos.com/modus-themes>).